 them.
 Let’s make all these shortcuts in the event loop use

-modifier key so they don’t interfere with normal
+the Ctrl modifier key so they don’t interfere with normal

-to go back, Ctrl-L
+typing: Ctrl-Left to go back, Ctrl-l to type

-to create a new tab,
+in the address bar, Ctrl-t to create a new tab,

 to exit the browser: